Product adoption metrics: 12 key metrics + how to measure them

 • Customer tickets by feature

-To improve product adoption, you’ll need to measure it over time by identifying the metrics that make the most sense for your product.
+To improve product adoption, you will need to measure it over time by identifying the metrics that make the most sense for your product.
 Here are 12 metrics you should start with to get a real feel for how your product is doing.

 1. Conversion rate